 As cloud computing takes over the IT landscape, the way organizations do business is changing.
 Cloud services and applications are on the rise, their popularity growing exponentially.
 Gartner estimates global spending on public cloud services will grow 17.7% each year through 20161.
 Moreover, with this boom in cloud computing, SaaS applications, and mobile devices, the enterprise is growing increasingly fragmented.
 No longer are organizations keeping their businesses grounded behind traditional walls.
 Instead, they are moving beyond their four walls and expanding into the cloud.
 To achieve the full potential of the cloud, organizations need to connect their cloud applications each other and with data on premises.

-Businesses are moving towards the cloud and employing more and more SaaS solutions, yet still house critical data in on-premises databases and legacy systems.
+Businesses are moving towards the cloud and employing more and more SaaS solutions, but still house critical data in on-premises databases and legacy systems.
 Organizations need a solution to help overcome the challenges of moving to the cloud and keeping the enterprise connected.